Repairing Cracks In Architectural Scagliola

 E. Clean, soft cotton cloths

 A. Electric dremel tool or pneumatic die grinder

 1. Determine the source of the crack.
 Is there evidence of movement between sections?

 2. Determine which type of scagliola it is: true scag or marezzo.
 THIS WILL REQUIRE A CONSERVATOR'S EXPERTISE.
 The difference lies in how each is manufactured, applied and finished.
 Marezzo is made in reverse order from the way true scag is produced and is generally a less labor-intensive process.
 Recognizing the difference between the two can aid in better understanding the problem or failure.
 The typical polish used for each type is also significant, as some polishes have proven to be detrimental to the material.

 A. Surface Preparation: ALWAYS test compatibility of repair mixes, including color and composition.

 3.03 ERECTION, INSTALLATION, APPLICATION

-A. Rout out crack using an electric dremel too or a
+A. Rout out crack using an electric dremel tool or a pneumatic die grinder.

 B. Channel crack in an inverted "V".

 C. Cut slots into crack, about 1" long and 1/2 the depth of material to be fixed.